Cheam: Nonsuch Mansion

 Nonsuch Mansion is a Grade II listed Gothic revival mansion within Nonsuch Park.
 The Service Wing Museum is open to the public during the summer on Sundays.
 It is run by the Friends of Nonsuch, which charitable organisation also commissioned the largest model of Nonsuch Palace available.
 The model was created by designer Ben Taggart and can be seen throughout the year on Sundays.
-The mansion itself is a popular place for wedding receptions, as is available for hire.
+The mansion itself is a popular place for wedding receptions, as it is available for hire.
 In medieval times the land upon which Nonsuch Mansion sits was part of the three thousand acre manor of Cuddington.
 The mansion was originally built in 1731–1743 by Joseph Thompson and later bought by Samuel Farmer in 1799.
 He employed Jeffry Wyattville to rebuild it in a Tudor Gothic style in 1802–1806.
 Farmer was succeeded by his grandson in 1838 under whom the gardens became famous.

-Nonsuch Mansion bears a resemblance in its design to the original design of Nonsuch Palace, whose construction was begun by King Henry VIII in the 16th century.
+Nonsuch Mansion bears a resemblance to the original design of Nonsuch Palace, whose construction was begun by King Henry VIII in the 16th century.
 Built within the north porch of the mansion is a block from the original Nonsuch Palace that bears an inscription which means "1543 Henry VIII in the 35th year of His reign."

 Places of worship

 St Dunstan's Church is the area's parish church, situated in Cheam Village, next to Lumley Chapel.
 St Paul's Howell Hill is on Northey Avenue at the far west of the town, although it is actually in the borough of Epsom and Ewell.
 It is known locally due to its prominent presence on a roundabout and its contemporary design.
 Towards the eastern end of Northey Avenue is St Andrew's United Reformed Church, a grade II listed building designed by Maxwell Ayrton in 1933.
-Cheam Baptist Church is located next to St Dunstan's Church.
+Cheam Baptist Church, founded by Charles Spurgeon in 1862, is located next to St Dunstan's Church.
 Cheam Methodist Church is in the east of the town just off the A217 and is also home to Sutton Schoolswork, the local Christian schools charity working in the borough of Sutton.